 EPA Approves DNR’s Stricter Water Permit for South Oak Creek

-Following review of extensive public comments, the DNR made two significant changes to the variance terms in We Energies’ proposed Wisconsin Pollutant Discharge Elimination System (WPDES) permit: 1) a slightly reduced mercury cap along with more robust measures to bring mercury levels into compliance going forward; and 2) a change in the Effluent Limitation Guidelines (ELG) compliance deadline to 2021 from 2023.
-The EPA has a 60-day review period for the permit variances, but the DNR is unlikely to revisit the 2021 ELG deadline.
-The DNR also committed to investigating potential sources of elevated metals levels reported in surface waters and ditches near the facility, based on CPC sampling data.
-For details, check out the WI DNR press release and this story in the Racine Journal Times.
+Based on review of extensive public comments, the DNR made two significant changes to the variance terms in We Energies’ proposed Wisconsin Pollutant Discharge Elimination System (WPDES) permit, calling for 1) a slightly reduced mercury cap along with more robust measures to bring mercury levels into compliance going forward; and 2) a change in the Effluent Limitation Guidelines (ELG) compliance deadline to 2021 from 2023.
+Following its 60-day review period for the permit variances, the Environmental Protection Agency approved the variances.
+This new WPDES permit will require WEC to invest millions more dollars to keep the South Oak Creek plant running – a plant we know is losing money.
+This adds new pressure on WEC for commitment to an earlier retirement of the plant.